denten-books/plain-text/3-format.md

 Another popular electronic book format, the Amazon Kindle reader, by comparison to PDF, includes a feature called "Public Notes" which allows Kindle customers to "make their highlights and notes available for anyone to see" [@_amazon_2015].
-The frequently asked question page further explains that "if someone you follow has highlighted a passage in a book and has turned on Public Notes for the book, you'll see that passage highlighted along with the name of the person who highlighted it."
-The FAQ continues to tout the benefits of their platform:
+Kindle's Frequently Asked Question (FAQ) page further explains that "if someone you follow has highlighted a passage in a book and has turned on Public Notes for the book, you'll see that passage highlighted along with the name of the person who highlighted it."
+It continues to tout the platform's benefits:

 > Now authors, thought leaders, passionate readers, professors and all Kindle users can opt-in to share their notes with other readers, helping friends,